Rnovranza/Python_Week_2/README.md

 Indexing refers to how you label and retrieve data elements.
 There are two main types of indexing: implicit and explicit.

 Implicit Index:
--Relies on the positional order of data within the series.
+- Relies on the positional order of data within the series.
--Similar to how you access elements in Python lists using numerical indexes (0, 1, 2, etc.).
+- Similar to how you access elements in Python lists using numerical indexes (0, 1, 2, etc.).
--Starts from 0 (zero-based indexing).
+- Starts from 0 (zero-based indexing).

 Explicit Index:
--Uses custom labels assigned to each data point.
+- Uses custom labels assigned to each data point.
--Offers more meaningful and descriptive way to access data.
+- Offers more meaningful and descriptive way to access data.
--You can set a column or another series as the index.
+- You can set a column or another series as the index.

 (Gambar)